Enter a UK place or postcode or use

 The seasonal forecast is updated every three months.
 Spring - March 1st, Summer - June 1st, Autumn - September 1st, Winter - December 1st.

-Important note about long range weather forecasts: It is considered impossible to say with certainty what the weather will be like more than a few days ahead in the UK.
+Important note about long range weather forecasts: It is impossible to say with certainty what the weather will be like more than a few days ahead in the UK.
 Long range forecasts on TheWeatherOutlook have not been independently verified, and we make no claims for their accuracy.
-A range of factors including seasonal computer models, recent weather patterns, sea surface temperatures and teleconnections are considered when making the forecasts.
+A range of factors including seasonal computer models, recent weather patterns, sea surface temperatures and teleconnections are considered.

-Below the 30 year average taken over the three month period as a whole.
+Cold start but above the 30 year norm over the three month period.

 Slightly below average.